Other Licenses & Endorsements in Pennsylvania

 - Kids under 8 years old cannot operate an ATV on state-owned land.

-- Riders eight and nine are restricted to an engine size of 70cc or less.
+- Kids who are 8 or 9 years old are restricted to an engine size of 70 cc or less.

-- Kids 8 through 16 years old can operate an ATV on public land only if they're accompanied by someone 18 or older, or if they've completed an ATV safety training course.
+- Kids 8 to 15 years old can operate an ATV on public land only if they've completed an ATV safety training course and receive a ATV safety training certificate.